awsdocs/amazon-s3-userguide/doc_source/acl-overview.md

   **Access permission to this group allows anyone in the world access to the resource\.** The requests can be signed \(authenticated\) or unsigned \(anonymous\)\.
 Unsigned requests omit the Authentication header in the request\.
 **Warning**
 We highly recommend that you never grant the **All Users group** `WRITE`, `WRITE_ACP`, or `FULL_CONTROL` permissions\.
-For example, `WRITE` permissions allow anyone to store objects in your bucket, for which you are billed\.
-It also allows others to delete objects that you might want to keep\.
+For example, while `WRITE` permissions do not allow non\-owners to overwrite or delete existing objects, `WRITE` permissions still allow anyone to store objects in your bucket, for which you are billed\.
 For more details about these permissions, see the following section [What permissions can I grant?](#permissions)\.
 + ****Log Delivery group**** – Represented by `http://acs.amazonaws.com/groups/s3/LogDelivery`\.

   WRITE permission on a bucket enables this group to write server access logs \(see [Logging requests using server access logging](ServerLogs.md)\) to the bucket\.